-A new hedge, bee pollinator planting bed and a community orchard have been planted to increase biodiversity.
-The trees and plants were sourced from local provenance and are native.
+During 2022 there are plans to plant a hedgerow along one of the boundaries of the park and a Community Orchard.
+The trees will be sourced from local provenance and will be native.
 The planting of trees on parklands has well known ecology benefits in counteracting climate change and also helps to reduce the possibility of flooding.
-Further hedge planting is planned in 2024.

-Beautiful Autumn colours on the park (photo credit The Friends of Breck Hill)
+Beautiful Autumn colours of some of the trees on the park (photo credit The Friends of Breck Hill)